-+ Youth must unravel clues about how evil has risen in our fictional future.
-They must develop tactics to combat this fictional evil.
++ Youth unravel clues about how evil has risen in our fictional future.
+They develop tactics to defeat this evil.

-+ Teens learn how to recognize evil in our own world.
-They also learn to develop a proper set of morals to live by.
++ Teens learn how to recognize evil in our own world as well as develop a proper set of morals to live by.

-+ In the event of a disaster, city grocery stores can only provide residents with food for 3 days.
-FEMA recommends every family have 14 days worth of supplies at the minimum.
-They also recommend developing a plan for various scenarios.
++ In a disaster, city grocery stores only provide residents with food for 3 days.
+FEMA recommends families have 14 days worth of food at a minimum.
+They also recommend developing a plan for various disasters.
 Most families in North America have neither.

 + A young man that lives as a prepper is caught off guard when the apocalypse he was preparing for leaves his brother lost in the wilderness.

-+ Youth will develop and implement a plan on how they would survive in the event of a world-wide natural disaster.
++ Youth implement a plan on how they would survive in the event of a natural disaster.

-+ Teens will have a greater confidence in their capabilities.
-They also see the importance of building stronger communities.
++ Teens will have greater confidence in their capabilities.
+They will also see the importance of strong communities.